nickodelab/nicopixel/src/pages/pages/2015-05-01---about/index.md

 ## **THIS IS MY MANIFESTO**

 ### WORK + LIFE.
 How?
 I strongly believe in the Remote WORK, this is how I want to LIVE.
-So, henceforth I'll refer to RemoteWork as a RemoteLife or just simply Remote. **Remote is a life style**.
+So, henceforth I'll refer to RemoteWork as a RemoteLife or just simply Remote. **Remote is a life style**

 To deny some concepts that I have heard or felt or just to keep in mind, here some important points: